-Questions that Matter is a public humanities series developed by UCSC Humanities Research Institute and the community of Santa Cruz.
-It will bring together in conversation two or more UC Santa Cruz scholars with community residents and students to explore questions that matter to all of us.
-The series is a part of a strategic initiative of the Humanities Research Institute to champion the role and value of the humanities in contemporary life.
+Questions That Matter is a public humanities series developed by UCSC Humanities Institute and the community of Santa Cruz.
+It brings together, in conversation, two or more UC Santa Cruz scholars with community residents and students to explore questions that matter to all of us.
+The series is a part of a strategic initiative of The Humanities Institute to champion the role and value of the humanities in contemporary life.
 At the University of California Santa Cruz, we understand that the humanities are a crucial element of any first-rate liberal arts education.
 Indeed, what distinguishes the best universities in the United States is the fact that the humanities are an integral part of their core curriculum, along with the arts and sciences.
-The series is designed as a lecture and conversation, with plenty of time built in for participant questions and answers.
-The series will be in partnership with Bookshop Santa Cruz, the Santa Cruz Public Libraries, and the Kuumbwa Jazz Center.

 January 20, 2018: Freedom and Race